 No trip to Bath would be complete without seeing the most famous street in the city.
 The Royal Crescent is a bit of a walk out of the city centre, but well worth the trip.
 The immaculately preserved buildings provide a sense of the splendour of Georgian Bath, as well as a beautiful view over the city.

 Begun in 1767, it was severely damaged during the Second World War and subsequently repaired.
-You can understand the lives of Georgian Bathonians through visiting No. 1 Royal Crescent.
-Book your visit in advance for £15 and note that it isn’t open on Mondays.
+You can learn about the lives of wealthy Georgian Bathonians through visiting No. 1 Royal Crescent.

 Front view of Bath Abbey